raosukruth/autonomous-voice-pipeline/README.md

    python main.py
    ```

+   A direct run writes the current bug report and any generated call artifacts
+   into `output/`.

 4. Run the automated pipeline script (tests + program + snapshot + round ranking):
    ```bash
    bash run_tests_and_program.sh
    ```

+   This script:
+   - runs tests
+   - runs the program
+   - copies the current `output/` directory into a new `rounds/round-N/output/`
+     snapshot
+   - generates `rounds/round_ranking.md`

 ## Required API Keys